Meta-Dependence in Conditional Independence Testing: PRELIMINARIES

+The introduction of $\lambda$-strong faithfulness enabled a more critical examination into the faithfulness assumption.
+While a set of unfaithful distributions has Lebesgue measure $0$, the study of \citet{uhler2013geometry} showed that the geometry of unfaithful distributions is a sufficiently ``bendy'' manifold such that the majority of distributions are ``close'' to an unfaithful distribution.
+As such, most models will be in danger of (empirically) deviating towards a faithfulness violation, leading to unstable results.
+This paper utilizes this geometric perspective to study how these instabilities are related, which serves as a fundamental motivation for the perspective we pose on CI meta-dependencies.

-\paragraph{Information-theoretic Measures.} Kullback-Liebler (KL) divergence gives an asymmetric notion of difference between distributions \citep{kullback1997information}.
-For two probability mass functions $P(x)$ and $Q(x)$ on $x \in \mathbb{X}$, the KL divergence is given by the expectation of the log-likelihood ratio under $P(x)$:
+\paragraph{Information-theoretic Measures.} While strong faithfulness was originally defined with respect to Gaussian vectors with linear dependencies, we will generalize this notion using information theory.
+Kullback--Leibler (KL) divergence gives an asymmetric notion of difference between distributions \citep{kullback1997information}.
+For two distributions $P$ and $Q$ over $x \in \mathbb{X}$ with densities (or, for discrete variables, probability mass functions) $p$ and $q$, the KL divergence is the expected log-likelihood ratio under $P$:

+The CIMD quantities we define below apply to both discrete and continuous formulations of KL divergence, while our closed-form results (Section~\ref{sec: empirica}) instantiate the continuous, Gaussian setting.
 One interpretation of $D(P || Q)$ is the (average) ``surprise'' when assuming $Q$ and seeing $P$.
-Surprising/falsifying observations will correspond to large log-likelihood terms, weighted according to their probability in $P$.

 The KL divergence between a joint probability distribution on two random variables, $P(x,y)$, and their product, $P_{X \independent Y} = P(x)P(y)$, gives ``mutual information'':

 Conditional mutual information uses conditional probabilities in Eq.~\eqref{eq: mi}.
 For additional background, see \citet{cover1999elements}.